ankit-kaushal/Modernity-Test/README.md

 ### Admin Panel

-1. Navigate to `/admin` to access the admin panel
+1. Navigate to `/admin/login` to access the admin panel
+2. Enter the 6-digit code from your Google Authenticator app
+3. Once authenticated, you'll have access to the admin panel
 2. Click "Add Question" to create a new question
 3. Fill in the question details:
    - **Question text**: The question to ask